 The following table compares the main features of the three medical options available.
 See the following pages for more complete descriptions of covered services, including benefits for non-network expenses.
-(For St. Louis employees, you will receive more information during the enrollment period about an additional HMO option.)

 Although the types of services covered under the Consumer Choice Option are the same as Option 250 and Option 1000, the plans are structured differently.
 The Consumer Choice Option is referred to as a consumer-driven health plan.
-This option can be used in conjunction with the retiree medical plan described on page 62 to pay for medical expenses after you retire.
+This option can be used in conjunction with the retiree medical plan described on page 59 to pay for medical expenses after you retire.
 The Consumer Choice Option is explained in more detail on page 35.